• Skip to main content

 Local help resource State Health Insurance Assistance Program

-Selecting Medicare coverage depends on how you prefer to receive care, control costs, and access providers.
+Selecting Medicare coverage depends on how you prefer to receive care, control Medicare costs, and access providers.
 Most people begin by deciding between Medicare Advantage and Original Medicare.

 Medicare Advantage plans bundle hospital, medical, and often prescription drug coverage into one plan.
 They may offer lower premiums and extra benefits, but usually require you to stay within a provider network.